Mr Piers Von Berg

 School of Law, Criminology and Government (Faculty of Arts and Humanities)

 Barrister in Law, called to the Bar at Gray's Inn, 2009

-I specialise in i) youth justice and ii) citizenship.
+I specialise in youth justice, citizenship and civic education.
 I am interested in the lived experience of young people and how they exercise their rights.
 This arises from working with young people in various contexts over the past 15 years from marginalised communities in Azerbaijan and Central Asia, to representing them in the family and criminal courts in UK.

 1. In youth justice, I take a multidisciplinary approach, using public and criminal law and policy, to desk-based research of the treatment of child suspects and defendants in the youth justice system.

-2. In citizenship, I take an interdisciplinary approach, drawing on sociology, psychology and political science, to investigate young people’s experience of citizenship using qualitative and participatory methodologies.
+2. In citizenship and civic education, I take an interdisciplinary approach, drawing on sociology, psychology and political science, to investigate young people’s experience of citizenship using qualitative and participatory methodologies.
 I am interested in using research to inform pedagogical innovation using methodologies and approaches such as critical reflection (Mezirow 1990, 1991) and forum theatre (Boal 2002).

 I am completing a Doctorate in Education at the Institute of Education, UCL.
 My research focuses on the experience of citizenship among undergraduate students and what pedagogical innovations can help foster citizenship education at a UK university.

 Grants & contracts

 Foreign and Commonwealth Office, June 2005, Project Manager at IFES Azerbaijan (technical assistance project to municipalities in Azerbaijan)

 I have completed Masters' classes in Forum Theatre with Cardboard Citizens.
 I am interested in ways in which this can be incorporated into pedagogical practice.